beauuks/NBA-Simulation-Project/README.md

 # NBA Simulation Project 🏀
-## ⚠️ Project Status: Work in Progress
-**Note: This is an incomplete simulation project and is actively under development.**

 ## Overview
 This is a Python-based NBA game simulation project that demonstrates advanced concurrent programming techniques, including: